learn-co-students/ios-0915-team-floppy-disk/README.md

 This app is the final project of Team Floppy Disk as a part of Flatiron School's iOS Mobile Development Course.

 We're using [Google Maps](https://developers.google.com/maps/documentation/ios-sdk/?hl=en) to show locations and to place the markers.
 We link to [Spotify](https://developer.spotify.com/) to gain access to the songs to search and play them.
 If a user has a premium account, they have the chance to log in to it through our app.
 If they don't, they can still hear some of the song.
-We also use [Parse](https://parse.com/) to store log in data, user profiles, and the song post information, including the name of the artist and album, the user who posted the song, and the coordinates it's attributed to.
+We also use [Parse](https://parse.com/) and [ParseUI](https://github.com/ParsePlatform/ParseUI-iOS) to store log in data, user profiles, and the song post information, including the name of the artist and album, the user who posted the song, and the coordinates it's attributed to.

 ##Authors